Kingmaker once more, Algeria's army confronts demand for real change

 The move, placing a large question mark over Bouteflika’s own plan to stay on temporarily to oversee his own succession, sent a shockwave through the political establishment.

-In the days that followed, two leading political parties and the country’s biggest labor union - longtime establishment supporters of the president — echoed the army’s call.
+In the days that followed, two leading political parties and the country’s biggest labour union - longtime establishment supporters of the president — echoed the army’s call.

 “The game is between the presidency and the demonstrators.
 And the referee is the army.
 So you can exclude a player, but you cannot exclude the referee,” said a retired army general.